The technologies used for the project are up to you.

 - HDFS (as we have been using, and see notes on the ProjectCluster page).

-- Cassandra database cluster (used in assignments 7 and 8, and expandable if needed).
+- Cassandra database cluster (used in the assignments).
 See Cassandra instructions.

-- Kafka is installed on the cluster (and used in assignment 9).
+- Kafka is installed on the cluster (and used in the assignments).
 See Kafka instructions.

-- HBase and Phoenix are installed on the cluster.
+- HBase and Phoenix could be installed on the cluster.

-- RabbitMQ is installed on the gateway (and is thus only really ready for small-scale data: if you need high volume RabbitMQ, ask).
+- RabbitMQ can be installed on the gateway (and is thus only really ready for small-scale data: if you need high volume RabbitMQ, ask).

 The cluster is based on the Cloudera distribution, so packaged tools can be installed easily on the main cluster.
 That includes: Flume, Hive, Impala.
 If you'd like to use any of these, ask.